-The human body has more than 600 muscles that perform different functions, some that you can control, such as your skeletal muscles, and others, such as your cardiac muscles, which function autonomously.
+The human body has more than 600 muscles that perform different functions, some that you can control, such as your skeletal muscles, and others, such as your cardiac muscles, which function automatically.
 Muscle soreness or pain, which is called myalgia, ranges from mild to extreme and happens to most people occasionally.
 Myalgia can occur in any part of the body and last for days or months.
-However, muscle soreness that is not related to physical exertion or exercise may have an external cause or it may be a symptom of a medical condition.
+However, muscle soreness without exercise or exertion may have an external cause or it may be a symptom of an underlying medical condition.

 Most muscle soreness is localized, occurring in one muscle, a few muscles or in specific parts of the body.
-Localized muscle soreness is most often caused by stress, tension, injuries or overuse, according to the Mayo Clinic.
-Systemic muscle soreness, which is more widespread and may occur throughout the body, usually results from an infection, illness or medication.
+Localized muscle soreness is most often caused by stress, tension, injuries or overuse.
+Systemic muscle soreness — which may occur throughout the body, usually results from an infection, illness or medication.

-Some patients have fewer side effects, including muscle soreness, after switching to different statins.
-Muscle soreness associated with conditions such as influenza should resolve after the illness runs it course.
+Some patients have fewer side effects, including muscle soreness without exercise, after switching to different statins.
+Muscle soreness associated with conditions such as influenza should resolve after the illness runs its course.
 However, treatment of muscle soreness caused by chronic conditions might require treatment of the underlying condition or symptom.
 Treatment of peripheral artery disease can improve the blood flow to vessels in the arms and legs, decrease claudication and relieve the muscle soreness.
 Patients with fibromyalgia, which causes systemic musculoskeletal pain, may take pain relievers and antidepressants to relieve muscle pain.

 Read more: What Causes Muscular Fatigue?